Excitonic phases in a spatially separated electron-hole ladder model: Introduction

-In this work, we theoretically investigate, using exact diagonalization, a two-chain 1D version of 2D bilayers - a ladder model with two oppositely charged spatially-separated 1D chains.
+In this work, we theoretically investigate, using the Density matrix renormalization group (DMRG), a two-chain 1D analog of 2D bilayers - a ladder model with two oppositely charged spatially-separated 1D chains.
 Our system is controlled by two parameters, the intra-chain repulsive interaction $U_1$ and inter-chain attractive interaction $U_2$.
 We are particularly interested in the $(U_1, U_2)$ phase diagram and the important issue of how many phases it can have.
-To answer this question, we numerically simulate the ground state using the DMRG method implemented by the ITensor package \cite{ITensor,ITensor-r0.3}, which is essentially an exact technique for our purpose.
+To answer this question, we numerically obtain the ground state using the DMRG method implemented by the ITensor package \cite{ITensor}, which is essentially an exact technique for our purpose.
+We note that the problem of two coupled 1D chains can also be studied from the bosonization perspective \cite{Orignac1997,Giamarchi2007,Furuya2015,Chou2023} which is useful to describe the thermodynamic phases.
+Nevertheless, our non-perturbative DMRG approach is preferred to describe the quantitative excitonic phase diagram over a wide range of parameters even though the finite sizes prevent obtaining the critical phase boundary exactly.
+The reason is that our system has parabolic dispersion and the interaction strength can be much larger than the hopping strength, which greatly complicates the implementation of the bosonization method.

-Intuitively, one might hypothesize a plasma phase when the electrons and holes are concentrated densely enough in their respective channels.
-In the other limit, the electron-hole interaction should prevail, making the elementary excitations primarily excitons.
-We find that there is no such electron-hole liquid phase, and excitons are always favored in the ground state for any non-zero attractive interaction, with the excitons at low $U_2$ having a large size and propagating only for a short distance.
+Intuitively, one may hypothesize a plasma phase when the electrons and holes are concentrated densely enough in their respective channels and the effective $U_2$ is small.
+In the other limit of large $U_2$, the electron-hole interaction should prevail, making the elementary excitations primarily excitons.
+We find that there is no such electron-hole liquid phase, and excitons are always favored in the ground state for any non-zero attractive interaction, with the excitons at small $U_2$ having a large size and coherent only over a short distance.
 Additionally, we observe the crystallization of the bosonic liquid for large $U_1$, resulting in a phase diagram only having two phases: an excitonic bosonic liquid and a crystal.
-We also study the robustness of this phase diagram against disorder.
+We also study the robustness of this phase diagram against disorder and temperature.